Get ready to meet Pothos royalty.

 Seen in nature, this beauty is a vining plant that climbs up the rainforest trees.
 It’s able to grow in the shade beneath the canopy and continue growing when it bursts into the light.

-In the colder months, my Queen will take centre stage on my window sill and soak up much light as it can.
+In the colder months, my Queen will take center stage on my window sill and soak up as much light as it can.